nik-55/GSoC-2023-Report/README.md

 - `fix`: [Update tests for "Evaluate a function" journey](https://gerrit.wikimedia.org/r/c/mediawiki/extensions/WikiLambda/+/926554)
 - `refactor`: [Update directory structure for function tests](https://gerrit.wikimedia.org/r/c/mediawiki/extensions/WikiLambda/+/924141)
 - `feature`: [Add tests for "Create a tester" journey](https://gerrit.wikimedia.org/r/c/mediawiki/extensions/WikiLambda/+/920343)

+## Thanks to the Community

+I want to say a **big thank you** to the **Wikimedia Community** 🌟.
+Participating in the GSoC has been an amazing experience where I've learned and grown a lot while working together with others.
+I feel really lucky to be part of this wonderful community.
+Right from the start, everyone was very friendly and welcoming.
+I'm happy that I could contribute to the Wikimedia mission.
+The things I've learned during this time will definitely help me in the future.
+I'm also looking forward to seeing what's next for Abstract Wikipedia.

+To the [**aw-team**](https://www.mediawiki.org/wiki/Abstract_Wikipedia_team) and my mentors [**Stef**](https://www.mediawiki.org/wiki/User:SDunlap-WMF) and [**James**](https://www.mediawiki.org/wiki/User:Jdforrester_(WMF)) - Your patience, guidance, and support mean a lot to me. **Thank u so much!** 🙌